eusoubrasileiro/notebooks/README.md

 Jupyter (Python) Notebooks
 =========

-Here is compilation of notebooks I used on work, learning, testing ideas or fun.
+Here is compilation of notebooks I used on work, learning, testing ideas or having fun.

 ### Geophysics